edbiomedai/scmorph/paper/paper.md

 # Summary
-`scmorph` is a Python package to analyse single-cell data from morphological profiling experiments, which generates large tabular data.
-To facilitate feature selection, dimensionality reduction, aggregation, and hit calling, `scmorph` is built on the versatile and scalable [`scverse`](https://scverse.org) tools.
-`scmorph` brings together a host of statistically robust methods, making it applicable for a wide range of experimental designs and workflows.
+`scmorph` is a Python package to analyse single-cell data from morphological profiling experiments which generate large tabular data. `scmorph` combines domain-specific methods such as single-cell hit calling and batch correction with the versatile and scalable [`scverse`](https://scverse.org) tools to offer feature selection, dimensionality reduction and more.
+Overall, `scmorph` brings together a host of single-cell morphological profiling methods, making it applicable for a wide range of experimental designs and workflows.